Newsflash: we aren’t the only submersible pressure sensor manufacturer in the world, but we might be the best.

 4) Vent Cap

 Anyone who is familiar with submersible pressure transducers is familiar with trying to keep moisture out of the vent tube.
-By using a breathable hydrophobic membrane on our new vent cap, we can protect your transducer from condensation with a cap that is smaller than the one on your pen.
+By using a breathable hydrophobic membrane on our vent cap, we can protect your transducer from condensation with a cap that is smaller than the one on your pen.

 Because this method filters out moisture, rather than absorbing it, the vent cap will last much longer than a desiccant cartridge without maintenance or replacement.
 In addition, it pops right onto the vent tube and doesn’t require shrink tube to create a seal.
-Our standard desiccant cartridge is also still available.
+Our standard desiccant cartridge is also available.

 5) Sealed Option with Field Zeroing